meena-rathi/drf_api_expenses/README.md

 ### django-cors-headers
 django-cors-headers adds headers to allow requests from other websites or apps.
 TribeHub is set up to accept requests from any origin, making it easier to develop mobile apps that use this API.

 ##### Deployment Guide for Expenses Tracking API

-The TribeHub API is hosted on Heroku and uses an ElephantSQL Postgres database.
+The Expenses Tracking API is hosted on Heroku and uses an Postgres database.
 To deploy it yourself, follow these steps:

 - Fork or Clone the Repository: Start by copying the project from GitHub.
 - Set Up Cloudinary: You'll need Cloudinary to host user profile images.